 Total Workforce Representation by International† Market - Women

 Numbers represent average age

 United States: All 50 states, excludes Puerto Rico

-International†: Africa, Canada, Central America, Chile, China, Japan, Mexico and United Kingdom.
+International†: Africa, Canada, Central America, Chile, China, and Mexico.
 Excludes associates in India and eCommerce associates in Ireland and Israel.

 *Africa (Botswana, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, Uganda and Zambia)

 **Central America (Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua)